- All users must undertake an initial mandatory training on any instrument they are planning to operate.

 - During the first training session, users must bring a signed user agreement.

 2. Access to HSMIC

 - Independent access to the instruments is restricted to users who have demonstrated competency using the instruments and have 5 or more hours of supervised use during normal business hours.
 Independent after-hour access is restricted to those who are employed by the University of Hawaii and possess key cards with programmed access to the rooms and/or buildings in which in the instruments are housed.
-Exceptions can be granted by the HSMIC director or co-director.
+Exceptions can be granted by the HSMIC director.

 - If there is a long lapse without using equipment (3 months or more), HSMIC reserves the right to revoke after-hour independent access, pending demonstration of proficiency.
 For lapses of 6 month or more, a refresher or full re-training may be required, pending evaluation by HSMIC personnel.

 - Users without key card access can utilize the instrumentation during business hours under the supervision of HSMIC personnel.
 Exceptions can be granted by the HSMIC director.
 Assisted sessions and training take place only during normal business hours.

 - In order to access instrument computers, users must have an individual computer login that is furbished upon training.
 Shared use of login information is strictly prohibited and could result in termination of access to the HSMIC.

 - Users are also required to sign up in the manual logbook next to each instrument.
 The requested information in these logbooks helps to track any problems with the instruments as well as usage of lamp time, gasses, and other consumables.
 All users must keep track of their time on all instruments or software, whether the user logs in to the computer or not and whether there is an associated fee or not.